 Destructive behavior may be a result of separation anxiety, or it could be normal puppy behavior, play, reaction to outside stimuli, and/or an outlet for excess energy.
 Separation distress could be the cause of excessive barking and howling, or the dog could be stimulated to bark by street sounds (traffic, people talking), trespassers (i.e., a mail carrier, intruder, Girls Scouts selling cookies), social facilitation (other dogs barking), play, aggression, or fear.

-If elimination accidents occur when the owner is home as well as when the dog is left alone, it’s more likely a housetraining problem than a separation issue.
+If a dog pees in the house when left alone as well as when the owner is home, it’s more likely a housetraining problem than a separation issue.
+However, a dog urinating in his crate when the owner leaves the house, but who is fine holding it through the night, is an example of possible separation anxiety.
 Separation-related destruction is usually directed toward escape efforts - chewing or clawing at or through doorframes, windowsills, and walls.
 If the destruction is more generalized throughout the house, it points toward one or more of the other possible causes, rather than an isolation issue.
 A strategically located video camera or sound-activated tape recorder can help identify possible outside stimuli, such as visitors to the home or unusual noises, that might trigger what otherwise may appear to be separation-related behaviors.

 Distress over being left alone is not always a full-blown separation anxiety problem.
 First, a dog may suffer from a mild distress to a severe anxiety disorder.
 “Distress” indicates a lower intensity of stress behaviors when the dog is alone, while “anxiety” is an extreme panic attack.